cs-onah/neo4j-data-abstraction/README.md

 }
 ```

+#### Storing Canvas state in Neo4j (Approach 2)

-We can attach the UI positions of the nodes to the database by adding a position property to the node.
+We can attach the UI positions as properties of the nodes in the database.
+We can also add connector properties to the edges.

 ```json
 {